samaphp/lg-agents/Readme.md

 The [college baseball roster agent](https://www.apsquared.co/tools/team-roster-agent) finds the rosters of a college baseball and analyzes the stats about the players to help prospective players see if they are a fit.

+### Vacation House Agent

+The [vacation house agent](https://www.apsquared.co/tools/vacation-house-agent) helps find vacation houses based on the user's query.
+This agent uses the [crewai](https://crewai.com/) framework to create the agent.

 ## Settings

 Updates settings .in .env and settings.py file (in core)